-Students who are approved to defer their enrollment and who satisfy the requirements listed below do not have to file a new application and are guaranteed a spot in the following year's first-year class.
-Deferred students pay a tuition deposit for the original term of entry, which will be credited to the new term of entry.
+Students who are approved to defer their enrollment and who satisfy the requirements listed below do not have to file a new application We will hold a spot in our class for up to one year after the original term of entry.

-- Only first-year students who have paid their admission deposit by May 1 of their original entry year are eligible to request an enrollment deferral.
+Only students who have paid an admission deposit for their original term of acceptance are eligible to request an enrollment deferral.

-- Students may only defer their enrollment to the following summer or fall term.
-However, two year deferments are permissible, if they are mandated by government, military or religious service.
+Students may request to defer their enrollment for up to one year from their original term of entry.
+Two year deferments are permissible, if they are mandated by government, military or religious service.

-- Students who are granted approval to defer their enrollment should understand that their approval is contingent upon successful completion of all high school courses.
+Students who are granted approval to defer their enrollment should understand that their approval is contingent upon successful completion of all currently enrolled courses.
 As the acceptance letter states, students who are admitted to Georgia Tech are expected to maintain the same level of academic excellence as was demonstrated at the time of acceptance.
 Failure to do so may result in revocation of the offer of admission.
-A final high school transcript indicating date of graduation must be forwarded to the Georgia Tech Office of Undergraduate Admission immediately upon graduation.

-Students for whom enrollment deferral is approved will maintain access to Buzzport.
-It is your responsibility to check this account and the email address provided on your application frequently to stay informed about information pertinent to your future enrollment at Georgia Tech.
+Students for whom an enrollment deferral is approved will maintain access to their admission portal.
+It is your responsibility to check your portal and the email address provided on your application frequently to stay informed about information pertinent to your future enrollment at Georgia Tech.
 A new acceptance letter will not be issued, and a new admission deposit is not required.

 All Georgia Tech students must reapply for financial aid each year; therefore, your current financial aid package will not be deferred to a future enrollment term.
 Our ability to award financial aid varies from year to year, so there is no guarantee that your future offer will match the current one.